 Ethan's Era _ Year 5

 The 2021 team of students was expected to design and build another vehicle, this time with 4WD, not knowing if, when or where the competition would be held.
-Siphoning Ethan Lloyd's experience as he moved into the role of graduate assistant, they hit the ground running, overcoming vendor delays and cancellations to design and build the best car OC has seen.
+Siphoning Ethan Loyd's experience as he moved into the role of graduate assistant, they hit the ground running, overcoming vendor delays and cancellations to design and build the best car OC has seen.
 Car #36 was built to impress people and endure the grueling Baja competition.

 Team Baja Blast, SAE Baja Arizona validation event in Tucson, Arizona:

 - 35 teams registered for the event, down from the pre-pandemic 100 team limit; however, most of the top teams from prior years showed up.

 - OC Car #36 placed 2nd in the sled pull event, beating Rochester Institute of Technology by only 0.1 second!